barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 ## Panic Safety

 Yes, panic safety.
-Coming from a C++ background it's something that I should be much more mindful of but I usually forget to take it into account.
-The reason is that panics in Rust semantically are [very different](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html) from exceptions and the general advice is not to just catch them as you would catch exceptions in C++.
+Coming from a C++ background it's something that I should be much more mindful of, but I usually forget to take it into account.
+The reason is that panics in Rust are semantically [very different](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html) from exceptions and the general advice is not to just catch them as you would catch exceptions in C++.
 And while by default a panic will unwind the stack and call destructors in an orderly fashion, that behavior can be changed to